-2. Pollution: We estimate the number of people died due to air pollution each a year.
-If we consider European statistics, we see that number of people who died by road fatalities are the same that people who died by pollution of the road.
-So, we can consider that it could be same for Bhutan.
+2. Pollution: We estimate the number of people who have died due to air pollution each a year.
+If we consider European statistics, we see that number of people dead by road fatalities are the same as people who have died by pollution from the road.
+So, we can consider that it could be the same for Bhutan.

-We obtain a reduction of 25 died people and around 90 injured people, so around 35 M\$ / year.
+We obtain a reduction of 25 dead and around 90 injured, so around \$35M / year.